Are Coffee Grounds Good For Roses?

-While used coffee grounds decompose they will release any remaining acidity into the soil.
-But large quantities of coffee grounds will be needed to lower the pH of soil.
+While these coffee leftovers decompose they will release any remaining acidity into the soil.
+But large quantities of grounds will be needed to lower the pH of soil.

 Experienced gardeners will advise against the use of large amounts of spent coffee grounds.
-Therefore, don’t rely on your coffee grounds to raise the acidity of your soil.
+Therefore, don’t rely on your these solely to raise the acidity of your soil.

-It is very true that used coffee grounds are a source of fixed nitrogen.
-As they decompose some of this will be released into the surrounding soil or compost heap.
+It is very true that used coffee is a source of fixed nitrogen.
+As the granules decompose some of this will be released into the surrounding soil or compost heap.

-However, used coffee grounds only contain 1-2% nitrogen which is far lower than synthetic fertilizers.
-Used coffee grounds have a carbon to nitrogen ratio (C/N ratio) of 20:1.
+However, the grounds only contain 1-2% nitrogen which is far lower than synthetic fertilizers.
+They have a carbon to nitrogen ratio (C/N ratio) of 20:1.
 Thus making it an excellent material for your compost heap.

-Other nutrients found in coffee grounds that will be good for the soil and your rose bushes are:
+Other nutrients found in used grounds that will be good for the soil and your rose bushes are: